 Breakfast is free and quite varied.
 It is served every day between 6:30 AM to 10 AM.
 They serve bread, halva, chocolate spread, jam, different kinds of cheese, salad, hard-boiled eggs, and cereal.
 You also have a free coffee and tea stand 24/7.
 You just have to wash all your dishes and cups afterward.

 And if you prefer to make your own food, the common kitchen is spacious and well equipped.
 There are also two big refrigerators, where you can keep your food.

 WiFi is also free and works great.

 As I said, if you need locks for the lockers you will need to pay 10 ILS for a lock.
 If you need to do laundry, there are laundry machines on the rooftop, which charge money.
 Also, if you forget to bring a beach towel, you can purchase one for 15 ILS and keep it.

 There are tons of activities and tours.
 Abraham Hostels aren’t just the main hostel chain in Israel, but also one of the leading budget tour operators in Israel.
-There are plenty of self guided and guided tours leaving directly from the hostel to many interesting places in Israel, so it’s worth to check which tours happen on your travel dates.
+There are plenty of self-guided and guided tours leaving directly from the hostel to many interesting places in Israel, so it’s worth checking which tours happen on your travel dates.
 It’s also worth checking out the hostel’s weekly activities.
-There are many parties, cooking workshops and language exchanges going on.
+There are many parties, cooking workshops, and language exchanges going on.
 Not all of them are free, but they are all on a budget.

 So… Abraham Hostel Tel Aviv was great.
 I’m not sure if it’s better than the Abraham Hostel in Jerusalem like some people say, but it doesn’t really matter.
 The bottom line is – STOP WORKING, START TRAVELLING!